Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 Now we have learned how to aggregate data using pandas. average temperatures for each month based on hourly weather observations.
 One of the most useful aspects of programming, is the ability to automate processes and repeat analyses such as these for any number of weather stations (assuming the data structure is the same).

 Hence, let's now see how we can repeat the previous data analysis steps for all the available data we have from 15 weather stations located in different parts of Finland.
 The idea is that we will repeat the process for each input file using a (rather long) for loop.
 We will use the most efficient alternatives of the previously represented approaches, and finally will store the results in a single DataFrame for all stations.
 We will use the `glob()` function from the Python module `glob` to list our input files in the data directory `data`.
-We will store those paths to a variable `file_list`, so that we can use the file paths easily in the later steps.
+We will store those paths to a variable `file_list`, so that we can use the file paths easily in the later steps:

 ```python
 from glob import glob